hasnanmr/CatvsDog/README.md

 # CatvsDog
-This is a project MLOps for image classification
+This is a project of MLOps for image classification